lizard-demon/bhopblox/README.md

 ### Quick Start Summary

 1. **Launch the app** from a Reddit post by clicking "Play"
-2. **Browse the 6 available worlds** and enjoy the retro-futuristic CRT atmosphere
+2. **Browse the 6 available worlds** and enjoy the authentic Minecraft-style block atmosphere
 3. **Select a world** by clicking on it to see it highlighted in cyan
 4. **Click "INITIALIZE WORLD"** to load the WebAssembly engine
-5. **Experience the CRT interface** with clean design and generative ambient music
+5. **Experience the block interface** with authentic Minecraft textures and generative ambient music
 6. **Press ESC or click "◀ EXIT"** to return to world selection

 ### Audio Experience